Location and Office Hours

-Georgia Resident students enrolled at least half-time, maintain Satisfactory Academic Progress, registered with selective service (if required), not in default on a Federal or Georgia Education loan, and do not owe a refund on a Federal or State of Georgia student financial aid program are eligible.
-The following student loans are alternative loans managed by the State of Georgia through Georgia Student Finance Authority (GSFA).
+Georgia Resident students enrolled at least half-time, maintain Satisfactory Academic Progress, are registered with selective service (if required), are not in default on a Federal or Georgia Education loan, and do not owe a refund on a Federal or State of Georgia student financial aid program are eligible.
+The following student loans are alternative loans managed by the State of Georgia through the Georgia Student Finance Authority (GSFA).

-Student Access Loan (SAL) Program
+Student Access Loan – Technical (SALT) Program

 Students are required to complete the FAFSA application at fafsa.gov and the SALT application at www.gafutures.org.
-Students must not decline any federal, institutional or private scholarships, grants, or military or veterans educational benefits, when available, in lieu of a SAL.
+Students must not decline any federal, institutional, or private scholarships, grants, or military or veterans educational benefits, when available, in lieu of a SAL.
 SAL funds are used to cover any part of the student's Cost of Attendance for the academic period and can not be used to offset a student's EFC.
 This loan has a 1% interest rate.
 The annual award amount may be the lesser of $3,000 or the student's Cost of Attendance minus the student's Expected Family Contribution (EFC) minus the student's Expected Financial Aid.
 The aggregate limit is $12,000.
-Applications will be processed on a first come, first serve basis and will be based on available funding.
-SAL is designed to provide loan discharge to those students who graduate with a minimum 3.5 cumulative gpa in the program of student for which the loan was received.
+Applications will be processed on a first-come, first-serve basis and will be based on available funding.
+SAL is designed to provide loan discharge to those students who graduate with a minimum 3.5 cumulative GPA in the program of student for which the loan was received.

 In both the SAL and SALT, an origination fee of 5% of the loan amount, not to exceed $50, is charged at the time of the first disbursement.
 In addition, borrowers are required to make monthly Keep In Touch (KIT) payments while enrolled and during the grace period.
-First payment is due 60 days after the first loan disbursement and in accordance with the repayment schedule set by GSFA.
+The first payment is due 60 days after the first loan disbursement and is in accordance with the repayment schedule set by GSFA.